priya006/WebAppDisplayingDataFromDatabase/README.md

 # WebAppDisplayingDataFromDatabase
 Display Data from MySQL database table in Node.js.

-# How to get the Project Folder Straucture
+# How to get the Project Folder Structure
 ------
+1. Create a Empty folder and open the Empty folder using `VS Code IDE`
-Run the command `npx express --view=ejs myapp`to get Basic Project Structure
+2. Run the command `npx express --view=ejs myapp`to get Basic Project Structure

 # Steps
 --------